Israel strikes across Gaza after allowing another small aid convoy into the besieged enclave

 Relief workers said far more aid was needed to address the spiraling humanitarian crisis in Gaza, where half the territory’s 2.3 million people have fled their homes.
 The U.N. humanitarian agency said the 20 trucks that entered Saturday amounted to 4% of an average day’s imports before the war and “a fraction of what is needed after 13 days of complete siege.”

-The Israeli military said the humanitarian situation was “under control,” even as the U.N. called for 100 trucks a day to enter.

-Israel has not allowed any fuel to enter Gaza, where there has been a full power blackout for more than a week and where hospitals say they are scrounging for generator fuel in order to keep operating life-saving medical equipment and incubators for premature babies.
 The World Health Organization said seven hospitals in northern Gaza have been forced to shut down due to damage from strikes, lack of power and supplies, or Israeli evacuation orders.

 The lack of fuel has also crippled water and sanitation systems.
 Hundreds of thousands of Palestinians sheltering in U.N.-run schools and tent camps are running low on food and are drinking dirty water.